LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 The basic structure of a simple email message is shown below.
 The message starts with a series of headers.
-The headers of the message are followed by a blank line then the body of the message.
+The headers of the message are followed by a blank line, then the body of the message.

-The :mailheader:`Received` headers are added by each server that handles the message so there may be many of them.
-The :mailheader:`Mime-Version`, :mailheader:`Content-Type`, and :mailheader:`Content-Transfer-Encoding` specify what type of email message it is and how it is encoded.
+Each server that handles the message adds its own :mailheader:`Received` headers, so there may be many of them.
+The :mailheader:`Mime-Version`, :mailheader:`Content-Type`, and :mailheader:`Content-Transfer-Encoding` headers specify what type of email message it is and how it is encoded.
 The :mailheader:`Message-ID` is a unique ID given to the message by the email server.
-The :mailheader:`To`, :mailheader:`From`, :mailheader:`Subject`, and :mailheader:`Date` fields are all specified by the sending user in their email client (or in Lasso using `email_send`).
+The :mailheader:`To`, :mailheader:`From`, :mailheader:`Subject`, and :mailheader:`Date` headers are all specified by the sending user in their email client (or in Lasso using `email_send`).

 .. code-block:: none